 What They Do

-Founded in 2003, Soi Dog is responsible for neutering over 800,000 dogs and cats throughout Thailand and is now completing over 16,000 procedures every month.
+Founded in 2003, Soi Dog Foundation is celebrating their 20th anniversary of helping animals in need.
+They are responsible for neutering over ONE MILLION dogs and cats throughout Thailand and are now completing over 20,000 procedures every month.
 Thanks largely to support from public donations, it is now the largest program of its kind anywhere in the world.

 Soi Dog was instrumental in seeing the Dog Meat Trade (DMT) abolished in Thailand under new animal welfare laws Soi Dog helped introduce in 2014.
 Currently, the foundation is focusing on a DMT live rescue campaign in the Philippines, and on a strategy to end the trade in Hanoi, Vietnam.
 Soi Dog is working with government authorities in Hanoi - the dog meat capital of Vietnam - to push through a ban on the consumption of dog meat and the existence of some 700 restaurants and vendors serving dog and cat meat in the city.

-It also oversees local, national and international adoptions, re-homing dogs rescued from dire situations across the country, from government shelters and the horrendous dog meat trade.
+They also oversee local, national and international adoptions, re-homing dogs rescued from dire situations across the country, from government shelters and the horrendous dog meat trade.

-Dedicated to the treatment of stray animals, the most advanced dog and cat hospitals in Southeast Asia are located at their shelter in Phuket, and treat over 400 new cases every month.
+Dedicated to the treatment of stray animals, the most advanced dog and cat hospitals in Southeast Asia are located at their shelter in Phuket.
+Monthly, they respond to between 1400-1600 cases, and they treat over 350-400.
 The hospitals employ 15 full-time vets and the shelter itself is home to over 1,700 animals.

 Find out more about Soi Dog Foundation here.